-To participate in the virtual Meeting, shareholders will need to visit www.virtualshareholdermeeting.com/ALC2021 and log-in using the 16digit control number included either on your proxy form (registered shareholders) or voting instruction form (non-registered shareholders), as applicable.
-The Meeting platform is fully supported across browsers and devices running the most updated version of applicable software plugins.
+The Meeting platform is fully supported across browsers and devices running the most updated version of applicable software plug-ins.
 You should ensure you have a strong, preferably high-speed, internet connection wherever you intend to participate in the Meeting.
 The Meeting will begin promptly at 11:30 a.m.
-(EDT) on Wednesday, May 5, 2021.
+(EDT) on Wednesday, May 4, 2022.
 Online check-in will begin starting 15 minutes prior, at 11:15 a.m.
 (EDT).
 You should allow ample time for online check-in procedures.
 If you encounter any difficulties accessing the virtual meeting during the check-in or meeting time, please call the technical support number that will be posted on the Virtual Shareholder Meeting log in page.
-The webcast Meeting allows you to attend the Meeting live, submit questions [and submit your vote] while the Meeting is being held if you have not done so in advance of the Meeting.
-Guests will be able to attend the Meeting through the live webcast only, by joining as a guest at www.virtualshareholdermeeting.com/ALC2021.
+The webcast Meeting allows registered shareholders and duly appointed proxyholders to attend the Meeting live, submit questions and submit their votes while the Meeting is being held if they have not done so in advance of the Meeting.
+Guests will be able to attend the Meeting through the live webcast only, by joining as a guest at www.virtualshareholdermeeting.com/ALC2022.
 Guests will not be able to submit questions or vote.

-Dated at Toronto, Ontario February 25, 2021.
+Dated at Toronto, Ontario February 25, 2022.